kriasoft/component-routing/README.md

 </Store>
 ```

+You can mark optional parameters with a question mark, for example:

+`{ url: '/products/:category?` }

-You can specify default values, for example:
+You can provide default values, for example:

-`{ url: '/questions/:order', defaults: [ order: 'new' ] }`
+`{ url: '/questions/:sortingOrder', defaults: [ sortingOrder: 'new' ] }`

 After compilation (bundling with Webpack or Browserify) all these routes are combined
 into one object which is then used on both client and server.